Biotechnology: Environmental

 Environmental biotechnology includes various disciplines that play an essential role in reducing environmental waste and providing environmentally safe processes, such as biofiltration and biodegradation.
 The environment can be affected by biotechnologies, both positively and adversely.
 Vallero and others have argued that the difference between beneficial biotechnology (e.g., bioremediation is to clean up an oil spill or hazard chemical leak) versus the adverse effects stemming from biotechnological enterprises (e.g., flow of genetic material from transgenic organisms into wild strains) can be seen as applications and implications, respectively.
 Cleaning up environmental wastes is an example of an application of environmental biotechnology; whereas loss of biodiversity or loss of containment of a harmful microbe are examples of environmental implications of biotechnology.

+Many cities have installed CityTrees, which use biotechnology to filter pollutants from urban atmospheres.

 Regulation

 The regulation of genetic engineering concerns approaches taken by governments to assess and manage the risks associated with the use of genetic engineering technology, and the development and release of genetically modified organisms (GMO), including genetically modified crops and genetically modified fish.
 There are differences in the regulation of GMOs between countries, with some of the most marked differences occurring between the US and Europe.
 Regulation varies in a given country depending on the intended use of the products of the genetic engineering.
 For example, a crop not intended for food use is generally not reviewed by authorities responsible for food safety.
 The European Union differentiates between approval for cultivation within the EU and approval for import and processing.
 While only a few GMOs have been approved for cultivation in the EU a number of GMOs have been approved for import and processing.
 The cultivation of GMOs has triggered a debate about the coexistence of GM and non-GM crops.
 Depending on the coexistence regulations, incentives for the cultivation of GM crops differ.